All Products

 DataWorks platform permissions (RAM user/role)

-To control who can perform operations on APIs in the DataWorks console.
+Control who can operate APIs in the DataWorks console

-In a nutshell: AccessKey is for connecting to data sources, AppKey is for calling APIs, and RAM is for accessing the console.
-Each serves a distinct purpose, and they are not interchangeable.
+Quick summary: AccessKey is for "connecting to data sources," AppKey is for "calling APIs," and RAM is for "accessing the console."
+Each serves a different purpose and cannot replace the others.

-Common confusion 1: "I'm getting a 403 error when calling an API, but I have RAM administrator permissions." — RAM permissions control access to the DataWorks console, not the ability to call an API.
-API call permissions are controlled by app authorizations.
-Even if you are a RAM administrator, you still need the AppKey and AppSecret of an authorized app to call an API.
+Confusion 1: "My API call returns 403, but I have RAM administrator permissions" — RAM permissions control DataWorks console operations, not API calling permissions.
+API calling permissions are controlled by app authorization.
+Even if you are a RAM administrator, you still need an authorized app's AppKey/AppSecret to call an API.

 Simple authentication (AppCode)